 In this ongoing blog series, Christine, a budget-minded first-time Mom and Team Member, explores ways to create healthy, organic foods that appeal to both baby and husband.
-See other posts on making vegetable soup out of a pea base, a carrot ginger soup from locally grown carrots, finger foods, zucchini pesto and a green smoothie.
+See other posts on making vegetable soup out of a pea base opens in a new tab, a carrot ginger soup opens in a new tab from locally grown carrots, finger foods opens in a new tab, zucchini pesto opens in a new tab and a green smoothie opens in a new tab.
 In the summertime, nothing is more glorious than eating fresh berries.
 I live in Michigan where the berries are bountiful.
 At my house, we eat berries all day long.
 They are a satisfying and healthy snack.
 Berries taste great tossed in yogurt at breakfast and placed on top of salad greens for lunch and dinner.
 Blueberries, blackberries and sliced strawberries are among my 14-month-old son’s favorite finger foods.
 One day my family went berry-picking at a local organic farm and we came home with a bucket of ripe blueberries.
 Staring at the large bucket, I became inspired to create a light dessert.
 I took an old family recipe from my Mom and made a few adjustments by creating a fruit puree for my toddler and a fruit cobbler for my husband.
 The result was delicious.
 I used blueberries for my dessert, but you can substitute other berries or even apples, cherries or peaches to create your own tasty dish.

 For the berry dessert:

 1 cup flour 2 teaspoons baking powder ½ cup sugar (divided) ¾ cup milk ¼ cup butter 2 cups organic blueberries